College of Graduate Studies and Research

 Yes, for both the Standard Program and Advanced Standing you must complete coursework in social sciences (15 hours) and humanities (9 hours) before you enroll.
-In addition, you must show evidence of acquiring content in human biology (3 hours) and 1 hour of lab, in your undergraduate education.
+In addition, you must show evidence of acquiring content in general or human biology (3 hours) in your undergraduate education.
 These courses are typically required for the liberal arts undergraduate degree or the social work degree.

 Yes, you need to submit official, sealed transcript to the Graduate College.
 Transcripts must be submitted from all prior and/or current colleges and universities which you attended.
 You should request that transcripts be sent to Radford University.
 You then include them in your application packet to the Graduate College.
 These must be official transcripts, marked with the seal of the institution.

 There is a non-refundable application fee collected by the Graduate College.
 There is no separate fee collected by the School of Social Work.
 Please read the Graduate College’s Application for Graduate Admission instructions carefully and then submit the fee with that portion of the application.

 The application for the graduate program is submitted online.